 Abby was appointed to the Library Board of Trustees by Commissioner Ott in January, 2009.
 She currently serves as the Chair for the Board of Trustees, serves on the Library Foundation Board, and has served on the Trustees’ Facilities Committee as well as chaired the Bylaws Committee.

-Abby works for the Cobb County School District as the Communications Specialist for Wheeler High School which is a change from her degreed career as a Licensed Physical Therapist Assistant.
-She is also a thirty-one Independent Consultant and has been active in her community as a volunteer for numerous organizations such as Keep Cobb Beautiful, the Parent Teacher Association (PTA) at multiple levels & committees, served on the School Council at both Wheeler HS & East Cobb MS, on the Governing Board at Sedalia Park ES, and considers herself a Child Advocate for all children.
+Abby is the former Communications Specialist for Wheeler High School and Licensed Physical Therapist Assistant.
+She has been active in her community as a volunteer for numerous organizations such as Keep Cobb Beautiful, the Parent Teacher Association (PTA) at multiple levels & committees, served on the School Council at both Wheeler HS & East Cobb MS, was on the Governing Board at Sedalia Park ES, and considers herself a Child Advocate for all children.
 She is a past Bd.
-Member of the East Cobb Civic Association, was Booster Club President for Wheeler Boys Soccer for four years, volunteered in the libraries of all previously mentioned schools, has been a part of crew/teams for American Cancer Society’s Relay for Life, the March of Dimes, Atlanta 3-Day Walk for Breast Cancer, Avon 3-day, Komen 3-day & Atlanta AIDS Walk.
+Member of the East Cobb Civic Association, was Booster Club President for Wheeler Boys Soccer for four years, volunteered in the libraries of all previously mentioned schools, has been a part of crew/teams for American Cancer Society’s Relay for Life, the March of Dimes, Atlanta 3-Day & 2-Day Walk for Breast Cancer, Avon 3-day, Komen 3-day & Atlanta AIDS Walk.
 Abby was awarded the Wheeler HS MLK Humanitarian Award 2016, YWCA Tribute Honoree Woman of Achievement 2015, Cobb Life Magazine Best Volunteer for 2015, and Wheeler HS Volunteer of the year 2012-13.

-She has two wonderful children (ages 21 & 19), a very supportive husband of 24 years, and currently lives in East Cobb but has been in Cobb County for almost 28 years.
+She has two wonderful children (ages 24 & 22), a very supportive husband of 27 years, is an avid Atlanta United fan, currently lives in East Cobb and has been in Cobb County for 30+ years.

 Ellen Springer is the president and owner of Springer & Company, CPA’s, PC,, and she has over 30 years experience in public accounting, including the international firm of Coopers & Lybrand.